 Once you know how much equity you need in a hand, you will need to figure out if you actually have this much equity against your opponent’s range of hands.

-In our example, you would easily be able to make a call with a naked flush draw, which has about 35% equity against a made hand like an overpair.
+In our example, you would easily be able to make a call with a naked flush draw, which has approximately 35% equity against a made hand, such as an overpair.
 The call would be even easier with a hand like a flush draw with two overcards, etc.

-Things get a bit trickier with made hands like the second pair or bottom pair, as the exact equity calculation is more difficult.
+Things get a bit trickier with made hands, such as the second pair or bottom pair, as the exact equity calculation is more complex.

 Quick Way to Know Your Pot Odds

-As you can see, calculating pot odds is not the hardest thing in the world, and it will only require some simple math to get to the bottom of things.
+As you can see, calculating pot odds is not the hardest thing in the world.
+It will only require some simple math to understand.

 However, having to actually do the calculations while playing can be a bit of a nuisance and time-waster, which is why it’s good to know some basic pot odds by heart.